-Pour the milk into a pan and bring it to boil on a medium heat together with the sugar and half of the cinnamon.
+Pour the milk into a pan and bring it to boil over a medium heat together with the sugar and half of the cinnamon.

-Add the semolina whisking continuously for about 2 minutes until the pudding thickens slightly.
+Add the semolina whisking continuously for about 2 minutes until the pudding thickens slightly and bubbles.

 Remove from the heat and transfer to a bowl.